 If you’ve spent years yo-yo dieting, it can be hard to break the cycle.
 Look for a dietitian who specializes in Intuitive Eating or other non-diet approaches to eating.

 Did anything surprise you in this post?
-Share your thoughts below in the comments section and be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Share your thoughts below in the comments section and be sure to download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.